Brought to you by

 Ecycle Solutions provides the public and small businesses with free recycling drop-off points for TVs, computers, computer accessories, and printers.
 Find Out More.

-E-waste in Australia is a growing problem and a national waste priority.
-Computers in landfill are toxic; instead, they can be reused, refurbished or recycled.
-Under the National Television and Computer Recycling Scheme, every company that makes and/or imports televisions and computers into Australia is required to pay for the end of life recycling of these products.
-There are four organisations that recycle televisions, computers and accessories under the scheme for households and small businesses: TechCollect, Drop Zone, E-Cycle Solutions and Electronic Product Stewardship Australasia.
-You’ll find other recycling options by searching below.
+Under the Australian Government’s National Television and Computer Recycling Scheme, every company that makes and/or imports televisions and computers into Australia is required to pay for the end-of-life recycling of these products.
+There are four organisations that recycle televisions, computers and accessories under the scheme for households and small businesses:

-There are also a number of independent companies that recycle, refurbish or reuse computers & accessories in Australia.
+There are also a number of independent companies that recycle, refurbish or reuse computers and accessories in Australia.
 Both pick-up and drop-off services are available through these operators.

-Computers & accessories in working order can be refurbished with new software and made Internet-ready.
+Computers and accessories in working order can be refurbished with new software.
 These repackaged computers are generally made available to low-income communities, individuals and community organisations.

 Electronic waste collected for recycling undergoes a manual dismantling process.
 The individual materials from the hardware such as printed circuit boards, cabling, glass and plastics are recovered and then processed so that they can be used as raw materials to produce new products.